Gradiant/FARO/Readme.md

 FARO is a tool for detecting sensitive information in documents in an organization.
 It is oriented to be used by small companies and particulars that want to track their sensitive documents inside their organization but who cannot spend much time and money configuring complex Data Protection tools.

-FARO extract sensitivity indicators from documents (e.g. Document IDs, monetary quantities, personal emails) and gives a senstivity score to the document (from low to high) using the frequence and type of the indicators in the document.
+FARO extract sensitivity indicators from documents (e.g. Document IDs, monetary quantities, personal emails) and gives a sensitivity score to the document (from low to high) using the frequence and type of the indicators in the document.

 Currently all the functionality of this tool is for documents written in Spanish although it can be easily upgraded to cover more languages.